Back to previous pageGUIDES

 Summary

-tl;dr: Most emerging hedge funds can only have 100 investors, but institutional funds with exclusively ultra high net worth LPs can have more.
+Impact on hedge funds: To satisfy an exemption under the Investment Company Act, most hedge funds are limited to a maximum of 100 investors, but certain institutional funds with exclusively ultra high net worth LPs, called "qualified purchasers," can have more.

-Read on: Private funds must be exempt under the Company Act, and as a result, a private fund that trade securities of any kind (e.g. a hedge fund) must be either what is called a “3(c)(1)” or “3(c)(7)” fund.
+Read on: Private funds must be exempt under the Investment Company Act , and as a result, a private fund that trade securities of any kind (e.g. a hedge fund) must be either what is called a “3(c)(1)” or “3(c)(7)” fund.
 A 3(c)(1) fund is restricted to a maximum of 100 investors (or 250 if it is a "qualifying venture fund", which, well, is what it sounds like).
 On the other hand, a 3(c)(7) fund can have effectively unlimited investors but requires all investors to meet a very high bar of net worth and/or investment assets well in excess of being an accredited investor.
 As such, 3(c)(1) is more common for emerging managers, and many emerging funds are therefore capped at 100 investors, alongside other likely restrictions that result from the Investment Advisers Act and the Securities Act.

 Key topics